389ds/389ds.github.io/docs/389ds/howto/howto-windowssync.md

 #### With Red Hat Certificate Authority

-These are some notes that describe how you should go about enabling SSL for an Active Directory Installation Using Red Hat Certificate System (CA).
+These are some notes that describe how you should go about enabling TLS/SSL for an Active Directory Installation Using Red Hat Certificate System (CA).

  Steps to follow for Windows 2000 Advanced Server: